thephpleague/csv/docs/9.0/reader/index.md

 }
 ~~~

-<p class="message-notice">The CSV document is normalized to the number of fields contained in the header record.
-Missing fields will be added with <code>null</code> content whereas extra fields will be truncated while iterating over the CSV records.</p>

-<p class="message-warning">A <code>RuntimeException</code> exception will be triggered if the header record contains non unique values.</p>
+<p class="message-warning">If the header record contains non unique values, a <code>RuntimeException</code> exception is triggered </p>

-You can avoid this last exception by using the `Reader::supportsHeaderAsRecordKeys` method.
+You can avoid this exception by using the `Reader::supportsHeaderAsRecordKeys` method.
 The method returns `true` if `Reader::getHeader` returns:

 - an empty record;
 - or, a record containing only unique string values;